TwiVyass/historyBuff/README.md

 Built to inspire and educate, HauteBot is an intelligent assistant that allows users to explore fashion through the ages—one conversation at a time.
 Whether you're curious about 1920s flapper trends or want to visualize avant-garde concepts, HauteBot bridges the gap between history and creativity with the power of AI.

-Think of it as your digital fashion mentor—one that talks, remembers, and illustrates.
+Think of it as your digital fashion mentor—one that talks and remembers.

 **Try it out: https://historybuff.onrender.com/**